WeeLonelySoul/Felix-The-resource-daemon/README.md

 To use the new version of Felix (also known as gen3) install the following dependencies

 * python-gobject
+* libappindicator-gtk3 (This is what it's called on archlinux)
 * gi
 * requests
 * psutil

-The dependencies gi, requests and psutil can be installed with pip, the command is `sudo pip install "Dependency"` while python-gobject can be installed through your package-manager
+The dependencies gi, requests and psutil can be installed with pip, the command is `sudo pip install "Dependency"` while python-gobject and libappindicator-gtk3 can be installed through your package-manager

 ## If you're using the gen2 version of Felix, follow this guide
 #### The setup file is made for Ubuntu/Debian